nagydani/seedling/RATIONALE.md

  * writing macros for, well, anything,
  * assembling machine code with full control over each bit,
  * describing the build process of a complex piece of software,
+ * designing the circuitry of complex pieces of computing hardware
  * drafting smart contracts for decentralized applications,
  * transacting with these smart contracts,
  * synthesizing or annotating nucleotide sequences,